So I was thinking… how fast can I introduce the improper use of the ellipsis?

-In print, I don’t care if you use dot-dot-dot.
+In print book design, I don’t care if you use dot-dot-dot.
 People will fuss, but the bottom line with print has always been that if it looks good, it doesn’t matter how you got there.

 That’s not a problem unless you have a habit of using dot-dot-dot for your ellipse.
-It’s possible that the first two dots will reach the end of a line in an eBook but without room for the third dot, which will wrap to the next line.
+It’s possible that the first two dots will reach the end of a line in an eBook but not have room for the third dot, which will wrap to the next line.
 Like this:

 Or when they want to appear thoughtful..